 for them.
 Without such a potential outcome, the rule loses its

-significance in that it is striped of its conditionality and deprived of
+significance in that it is stripped of its conditionality and deprived

 1.4.2 It might thus be pertinent to claim that rules without a

 mechanism for rendering clear their conditions and for making possible